TaylorSwanson/crisscross-agent/readme.md

 runs the application's configuration while the guest sits on top.
 The guest app has access to the network but its use is not required.
 It doesn't even need to know that it's being run on a cluster, the only necessary components are a conf file and a few scripts if specified in the conf file.
-Each app should be its own git repo, which can be configured in the settings dashboard.
+Each app could be its own git repo, which can be configured in the settings dashboard.
 This lets the config files stay with the guest application, and allows the guest to update based on the git version.